 - A. The AIT is expected to serve the Residency between the hours of 6 a.m. and 6 p.m., Monday through Friday, on a regular basis.
 This does not preclude the AIT from training on weekends and second and third shifts for limited periods of exposure. - B. The AIT is not allowed to serve in any capacity other than that of trainee during residency hours unless agreed upon by student, preceptor, and residency faculty. - C. Normally a monthly schedule of residency hours should not exceed 180 hours.
 Some allowance is made for extra hours which are served to make up for time off due to illness, vacation, leaves of absence, etc. - D. Vacation/leaves of absence: requests for vacations or leaves of absence beyond two weeks must be made to USI and countersigned by the preceptor; the time must be made up. - E. Continuing education programs attended during the residency will be reported to USI on the monthly report form.
-These hours may be used to fulfill the AIT hours if they fit into the Training Plan. - F. Continuing education courses taken prior to licensing will not count for licensure renewal. - G. The residency will be served only at the training site(s) approved by USI prior to beginning the program.
-Residency training outside the training site is allowed on a temporary basis only, for specific purposes (e.g., when such training experiences cannot be supplied on site).
+These hours may be used to fulfill the AIT hours if they fit into the Training Plan. - F. Continuing education courses taken prior to licensing will not count for licensure renewal. - D. The residency will be served only at the training site(s) approved by USI prior to beginning the program.
+Residency training outside the training site is allowed on a temporary basis only, for specific purposes (e.g., when such training experiences cannot be supplied on site). - E. The residency should be completed in a minimum of 6 months and a maximum of 12 months.

-VII.
+VIII.
 LICENSING INFORMATION